wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 ## Deployment

-Once you build an image in Devant, you can deploy it via the **Deploy** page.
-To deploy an image, you can follow one of the approaches given below:

-- **Manually deploy**: In the **Deploy** page, go to the **Set Up** card and click **Deploy**.
-- **Automatically deploy on build**: In the **Deploy** page, go to the **Set Up** card and enable **Auto Deploy on Build**.
-This automatically initiates deployment upon the completion of an automatic build.

-!!! info
-    To enable **Auto Deploy on Build**, you must enable **Auto Build on Commit**.
-This is because automatic deployment is not necessary or useful in scenarios where automatic build is not enabled.

-!!! note
-    - You must trigger the first build in a Ballerina component manually to ensure that Devant applies the required configurations to the development environment.
-You can enable automatic builds subsequently.
-    - Devant automatically checks the configurable defined in your source code against the configurable values applied in an environment.
-Devant requests the configurable values on deployment and promotion.
-If you have changed the configurables in your Ballerina component, auto-build pipelines can fail as a precaution to avoid a component crash at runtime due to missing configurables.
-    - The configurable verifying capability is only available for Ballerina components.
-For Dockerfile-based components, ensure to manage and update the configurations and secrets in environments ahead of time.
-You must also ensure backward compatibility between at least one release if you change the configurations.

-### Set up area and initial deployment

-In the deploy phase, Devant uses a setup area to merge the Docker image with its environment-independent configurations.
-Devant then deploys this composite to the environment.
-This is known as the initial deployment.
+Once Devant builds the latest commit it automatically deploys to the Development environment, you can track the deployments on the **Deploy** page.

 ### Immutable deployments

-Once Devant deploys a component with configurations, the configurations become immutable.
+Once Devant deploys an integration with configurations, the configurations become immutable.
 Any subsequent change results in a new deployment.

-### Promote a component to a higher environment
+### Promote an integration to a higher environment

 Devant builds a container once per GitHub commit and then promotes it to subsequent higher environments.

-You can go to the **Deploy** page of a component and promote it manually across environments.
+You can go to the **Deploy** page of an integration and promote it manually across environments.

 ## Configurations